 There are always work to be done at the sanctuary, from walking dogs, grooming, cleaning, DIY jobs, to raising local awareness.
 Everything you do will make a difference and help improve the lives of the animals there.

 However, this is not a fun day trip to the petting zoo.
-I know there are ‘voluntourism programs’ out there that make you pay some money to be taken to orphanages or tribal villages or animal sanctuaries, where you spend a day socializing and taking photos with them, and you go home thinking that you’ve really made a difference.
+I know there are many ‘voluntourism programs’ out there that make you pay some money to be taken to orphanages or tribal villages or animal sanctuaries, where you spend a day socializing and taking photos with them, and you go home thinking that you’ve really made a difference.

 Please do not expect the same here.
 This sanctuary relies entirely on volunteers to keep it running.
 The tasks that you’ll be doing are not all glamorous and some can be hard work.
 Here, you shed tears, sweat, and (maybe) even blood.